Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 This assembly level attribute `Orpius.Platform.Tooling.GenerateToolRegistryItemAttribute` instructs the incremental code generator, located in the *Orpius.Platform.ClientSdk.ProtobufNet.Generators* project, to generate the code representing the API surface of your custom tools.
-We explore custom tools, later in the document.
+We explore custom tools later in the document.

-Communication with Orpius is done using the Google's [Protocol Buffers](https://protobuf.dev/) a.k.a., protobuf;
-and Google's *gRPC* (remote procedure call) framework.
+Communication with Orpius uses Google's [Protocol Buffers](https://protobuf.dev/) (protobuf) and Google's *gRPC* (remote procedure call) framework.
 [Protobuf-net](https://github.com/protobuf-net/protobuf-net) is also used for code-first support.
-In the following excerp, we use the extension methods afforded by these libraries to bring-in protobuf support.
+In the following excerpt, we use the extension methods afforded by these libraries to bring-in protobuf support.

 ```cs